Is NAD+ the Anti-Aging Miracle Pill? Here’s What the Science Says

 Think of it as a waiter that picks up an electron from one table and drops it off at another.
-The oxidized form of NAD+ grabs an electron from one molecule.
-While it has a hold on that electron, it becomes NADH.
-NADH donates that electron to another molecule, and it becomes NAD+ again.
+The oxidized form of NAD+ grabs electrons from one molecule.
+While it has a hold on the electrons, it becomes NADH.
+NADH donates those electrons to another molecule, and it becomes NAD+ again.

-The simple act of shuffling electrons around helps your enzymes work, and those enzymes activate microscopic chemical reactions in your cells that keep them healthy and keep your whole body humming.
+The simple act of shuffling electrons around (aka redox reactions) helps your enzymes work.
+Those enzymes activate microscopic chemical reactions in your cells that keep them healthy, and your whole body humming.

-NAD+ also makes sure proteins are properly folded into the form they need to have to do their jobs.
+NAD+ also ensures proteins are properly folded into the form they need to have to do their jobs.
 For example, if the insulin receptor protein is the wrong shape, your cells don’t get the signal to accept the delivery of fuel that’s coming from your bloodstream.

 Proteins that regulate biological pathways called sirtuin protect your cells from age-related decline.
 Your cells use NAD+ to make sirtuin proteins work.
-Sirtuins play a crucial role in maintaining the length of telomeres, DNA strand end caps that keep our chromosomes from unraveling.
+Think of sirtuins as regulators: They play a crucial role in maintaining the length of telomeres, DNA strand end caps that keep our chromosomes from unraveling.
 Scientists have linked long telomeres with longevity.

-In a Bulletproof Radio podcast episode (iTunes), UCSF professor and co-author of New York Times bestseller “The Telomere Effect” Dr. Elissa Epel, PhD, explains, “When we measure telomeres in midlife, they’re a pretty reliable predictor of who gets disease early and, in some studies, who dies early.
+According to Dr. Elissa Epel, PhD, co-author of New York Times bestseller “The Telomere Effect” and UCSF professor, “When we measure telomeres in midlife, they’re a pretty reliable predictor of who gets disease early and, in some studies, who dies early.
 So, they do matter when we’re older.”

 Because you want long telomeres and the longevity that goes along with them, you need plenty of NAD+ to keep them working efficiently.

 In one study, researchers stressed rat brain cells by depriving them of oxygen, then they added NAD+ right to the cell culture.
 They found that cells treated with NAD+ were more resistant to stress and fewer cells died than in the cultures that did not get the extra shot of NAD+.
-Translation: healthy levels of NAD+ may help you stay strong and resilient, especially in the face of stress.
+Translation: Healthy levels of NAD+ may help your cells stay strong and resilient, especially in the face of stress.

 Glutamate, a chemical that brain cells use to talk to other cells, causes neurons to get excited, which releases free radicals and stresses them.
 Being in ketosis increases the NAD+ to NADH ratio, which protects brain cells from damaging free radicals.